MORE Tips On How To Reduce Belly Bloat.

 1. Stick to your workouts.
 This is a great time to workout, it can relieve pressure.
 Helping relieve you of those cramps and lower back pain.
 Plus the more frequent you are with exercise it can help reduce your flow.

 3. Do HIIT or high intense, functional training.
 During our periods our estrogen and progesterone drop because of this it allows women to access glycogen easily.
-The shift makes fuel more accessible during our periods meaning we burn up carbs more as our energy source.
-This allows you to perform better during these workouts because the easy access to
+The shift makes fuel more accessible during our periods meaning we burn up carbs(sugar) more as our energy source.
+This allows you to perform better during these workouts because the easy access to sugar, creatine and phosphates.

-I know they are all related to exercise but it is such an easy and effective way to counter those annoying symptoms plus you will stay on track for your goals.
+I know so far the tips are all related to exercise but it is such an easy and effective way to counter those annoying symptoms plus you will stay on track for your goals.
 The exercise will also help you feel good because of the endorphin release, so you may not feel so under the weather when that time comes.
 BUT THERE IS MORE!
-Try these additional tips.

 1. Have a bath in Epsom salt.
 Not other will draw out that retained water but it has a great detoxifying component.
 Plus, it will help those sore muscles from the workouts you put in this week;)

-5. Each potassium rich foods like avocados, apricots and asparagus.
+2. Each potassium rich foods like avocados, apricots and asparagus.
 They help promote a good balance of fluids.

-6. Eat foods that are natural diuretics like celery, lemon water, ginger and garlic.
+3. Eat foods that are natural diuretics like celery, lemon water, ginger and garlic.
 These too can help you ease the bloat during your period.

 It may be a touchy subject but come on ladies, we all know what it is about.
 Now, you can find a little comfort in the process.
-Give the tips a try and let me know in the comment which one is your favourite.
+Give the tips a try and let me know in the comments which one is your favourite.